ccir105/ticket-solidity/README.md

 # Game Contracts

-This contains the smart contracts of the games built by ScrapBoxGames.
+This contains the smart contracts of nft where attributes are on chain using svg.

 ## Prerequisites
 - NodeJS